vvaccicc/cprofiler/README.md

 ## Comand line usage examples:

-Simple command line examples for discovery and plotting of composition differences in alpha MoRF residues:
+Simple command line examples for discovery and plotting of composition differences in α MoRF residues:

 ```
 cprof \